CS/CS/SB 140: Marriage Licenses

-Marriage Licenses; Providing that a marriage license may not be issued to a person under the age of 18 years; requiring each party to a marriage to provide his or her social security number or an alien registration number for purposes of child support enforcement; providing that the effective date of a marriage license must be delayed by 3 days if the parties to the marriage have not submitted valid certificates of completion of a premarital preparation course, etc.
+Marriage Licenses; Providing that a marriage license may not be issued to a person under the age of 18 years; requiring parties to a marriage to file a written and signed affidavit with the county court judge or clerk of the circuit court before the judge or clerk may issue a marriage license; requiring each party to a marriage to provide his or her social security number or an alien registration number for purposes of child support enforcement; clarifying that a county court judge or clerk of a circuit court commits a misdemeanor if he or she issues a blank marriage license or if he or she issues a marriage license without obtaining the ages and identification numbers of the parties, etc.

 • On Committee agenda-- Judiciary, 10/24/17, 3:00 pm, 110 Senate Office Building

 • CS by Judiciary; YEAS 8 NAYS 0 -SJ 103